-- 17 Is there enough water available all year around for running the hydropower system/and sun for water solar pumps?
-Occup Occupational Health and Safety Consequences 18 Is there a risk of work-related accidents?
-19 Does the activity have human health and safety risks, during construction or later?
-20 Is the selected site exposed to land mines, unexploded ordnance, or explosive remnants of war?
-21 Is there a security risk for project workers and assets in the area?
-Social Consequences 22 Is there a risk of vulnerable people being excluded from project benefits?
-23 Is there a risk of child or forced labor?
-24 Is there a risk of GBV/SEA/SH for female project workers or beneficiaries?
-25 Will the project result in the involuntary resettlement of individuals or families?
-25 Will the sub-project require the acquisition of land (public or private, temporarily and permanently) for its development?
-26 Will the activity create conflict among the people?
-27 Will the activity cause loss of livelihoods?
-28 Are there any important cultural or archeological sites nearby?
-29 Will anyone be prevented from using economic resources (e.g. pasture, fishing locations, forests) to which they have had regular access?
-30 Might the project adversely affect communities or vulnerable people living in the area?
+18 Does the activity have human health and safety risks, during construction or later?
+19 Is the selected site exposed to land mines, unexploded ordnance, or explosive remnants of war?
+20 Is there a security risk for project workers and assets in the area?
+Soc Social Consequences 21 Is there a risk of vulnerable people being excluded from project benefits, such as access to jobs, improved infrastructure, training etc.?
+22 Is there a risk of child or forced labor?
+23 Is there a risk of GBV/SEA/SH for project workers or beneficiaries?
+24 Will the sub-project require land or land beyond the current infrastructure footprint (public or private, temporarily and permanently) for its development?
+25 Will the activity create conflict among the people in the local community?
+26 Will the activity be implemented in an area that will directly affect an individual or community's crops, trees, livestock or other income generating activity?

+27 Are there any important cultural or archeological sites nearby?
+28 Will anyone be prevented from using economic resources (e.g. pasture, fishing locations, forests) to which they have had regular access?
+29 Might the project adversely affect communities or vulnerable people living in the area?
+(1) (2) Note: (1) No risk: Mark (X) for no risk (2) Low Risks: Mark (X) for Low risk (3) Moderate Risks: Mark (X) for Moderate risk.
+Moderate risk refers to activities with manageable impacts on the environment